tydaeus/notes/windows/powershell/powershell_common_tasks.md

 ## Pass Function Call
 Use `Get-Item "function:$FunctionName"` to get a reference to the function named in `$FunctionName`.
 Access its script block to invoke it via `(Get-Item "function:$FunctionName").ScriptBlock.Invoke($argArr)`.

-## Get Type of Variable
-Use the `GetType` method to determine the type of a variable: `$myVar.GetType()`.
-This operation is not null safe, so perform a null check first.

 ## Join Collection
 Use the `-Join` operator to join a collection.